arthur-flam/sysbench-qaboard/README.md

 It will show a latency histogram and lots of relevant metrics qualifying throughput etc.

+> Don't draw conclusions from the results!
+>
-> For scientific results, we should repeat experiments, worry about a working-set of files larger than the memory, flush OS caches, etc.
+> For scientific measurements, we should repeat experiments, worry about and flush OS caches, etc.

 References:
 - [Sysbench man](https://manpages.debian.org/testing/sysbench/sysbench.1.en.html)